-- Did you click the “Schedule” button after editing the date/time settings?
-For a post to publish, the Schedule button must be clicked.
+- Did you click the “Schedule” button after modifying the date/time settings?
+For the post to publish, the Schedule button must be clicked.

 - Did you schedule too many posts for publishing?
 Are you using bulk post scheduling plugins to queue up thousands of posts?
 Depending on your hosting setup, you could experience problems.
-If so, try decreasing the number of scheduled items and see if this fixes the problem.
+If so, try lowering the number of scheduled posts and see if this fixes the issue.

-You can automate various aspects of publishing and scheduling your content in WordPress using plugins.
+You can automate various aspects of publishing and scheduling posts in WordPress with plugins.

 Queuing Posts For Publishing

-Queue Posts is a free plugin that lets you place new posts and pages in a queue for publishing later at a specified interval.
+Queue Posts is a free WP plugin that lets you queue new posts and pages for later publication.

-When you create a new post or page, the plugin gives you the option of queuing it for publishing later …
+When you create a new post or page, the plugin gives you the option of queuing your post for publishing later …

-This is great if you are scheduling multiple posts for publishing at a later date and would like these to be published in a certain order, or at certain times and intervals …
+This is great if you are scheduling multiple posts for publishing at a later date and would like these to be published in a specific order, or at specific times and intervals …

 (Queue Posts – Settings)

-There are a number of plugins designed for “autoposting” or “autoblogging” (add content automatically to WordPress blogs).
+There are a number of plugins that let you “autoblog” (adding content automatically to WordPress blogs).

 Auto Post Scheduler is a free WP plugin that will schedule ‘auto post checks’ to publish new posts and/or recycle old posts automatically.

-This plugin is especially useful if you are importing a large number of blog posts, as you can set the plugin to publish posts at whatever frequency you choose as well as setting a range of other options …
+This plugin is especially useful when importing a large number of blog posts, as you can set the Auto Post Scheduler to publish posts at whatever frequency you choose as well as specify a range of other settings …

 (AutoPost Scheduler Options)

-Although you may not need to use all of the features of an “autoblogging” plugin, a plugin like WPRobot includes a module that lets you bulk import posts or article files into your WordPress site set these to publish automatically at regular or random intervals at a future time.
+Although you may not need all of the features of an “autoblogging” plugin, a plugin like WP Robot includes a module that allows you to bulk import posts or article files into your WordPress site set these to automatically publish at regular or random intervals in the future.

-To learn more, visit the plugin website here: WP Robot – WP Autoblogging Plugin
+To learn more, visit their website here: WPRobot – WP Autoblogging Plugin

-Congratulations!
-Now you know how to schedule posts for publishing in WordPress at a later date.
+Congratulations, now you know how to schedule WP posts to publish at a future date.